bgabbasov/menta-0.3/doc/design-specification/thinking-life-cycle.md

 ### Activity overview
-_Rephrase it please_ When application starts it initialize thinking life cycle and all selectors and critics.
-Which run initialize Scala Actors
+When application starts it initialize thinking life cycle and all selectors as a SCALA's actors.
-The same action when application stops.
+When application stops it shuwtdowns all selectors and thinking life cycle.

 ![Component diagram](https://github.com/menta/menta-0.3/raw/master/doc/design-specification/uml/images/ThinkingLifeCycleInit.png)